 For a detailed tutorial explaining Mensa qualifying IQ scores and how to get into Mensa click here.

-Note that we are not affiliated with Mensa – this is independent advice by researchers specializing in intelligence augmentation through cognitive training interventions.
+Note that this is independent advice by researchers specializing in intelligence augmentation through cognitive training interventions.

 What is Mensa?

 Founded in 1946 by Roland Berrill, an Australian barrister, and Dr. Lancelot Ware, a British scientist and lawyer, Mensa is a high IQ society – the only qualification for membership being an IQ is in the top 2% of the population.
 Mensa members are also known as ‘Mensans’.

 The word ‘Mensa’ comprises two Latin words: mens, which means “mind” and mensa, which means “table”, indicating that it is a round-table (open discussion) society of minds.

 There are now around 100,000 Mensans in 100 countries throughout the world.
 There are active Mensa organizations in over 40 countries on every continent except Antarctica.

 Mensa membership is open to people who score at the 98th percentile or higher on a standardized, supervised intelligence test.

 American Mensa accepts scores from approximately 200 different standardized intelligence tests, as well as Mensa’s own dedicated IQ test.
 Some of these test one’s spatial and analytical abilities using non-verbal questions only.
 We call these tests “culture fair” because they don’t require general knowledge, vocabulary or math skills that are learned in school and which differ from culture to culture.
 Other IQ tests include questions that present verbal analogies or puzzles that test comprehension and mathematical ability.